danthe42/drlnd_p2/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) (version 1) or [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip) (version 2) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-8. Unzip (or decompress) the file into the root directory of the GitHub repository. (so it's executable is in the same directory than the .ipynb jupyter notebook files)
+9. Unzip (or decompress) the file into the root directory of the GitHub repository. (so it's main executable file is in the same directory as the .ipynb jupyter notebook files)

+10. On Linux (and possibly Mac?) don't forget to set the executable flag on the main file.
+If it's name is Reacher.* then you can use this line:

+    ```
+    chmod a+x Reacher.*
+    ```

 ### Instructions